mmorys/Code2Prompt-CLI/memory-bank/techContext.md

 All shell command will be run through `uv`.
 This will ensure that the project environment is active.
 For example, to run pytest, use `uv run pytest`.
 To run a CLI command code2prompt_cli, run `uv run code2prompt_cli`.

 ## Current Implementation Status
-- **Package Structure**: Basic skeleton exists
+- **Package Structure**: Complete with full CLI implementation
-- **Dependencies**: Only code2prompt-rs currently specified
+- **Dependencies**: All planned dependencies integrated and working
-- **Entry Point**: Configured but minimal implementation
+- **Entry Point**: Fully implemented with complete functionality
-- **CLI Framework**: Not yet integrated
+- **CLI Framework**: Click fully integrated and functional

-## Development Workflow (Planned)
+## Development Workflow (Completed)
-1. Implement CLI argument parsing with Click
+1. ✅ Implement CLI argument parsing with Click
-2. Integrate code2prompt-rs functionality
+2. ✅ Integrate code2prompt-rs functionality
-3. Add file filtering and context assembly
+3. ✅ Add file filtering and context assembly
-4. Implement output generation and clipboard integration
+4. ✅ Implement output generation and clipboard integration
-5. Add testing and documentation
+5. ✅ Add testing and documentation